rezhaTanuharja/manifoldsDiffusion/README.md

 <div>
   <p>
-    Next, create a symlink inside your system path, pointing to the <code>diffusionmodels</code> directory.
+    Next, check your system path, this is the path that Python search for when you import a module.
-    If you are unsure about your system path, execute the following Python commands:
+    Execute the following:
   </p>
 </div>